linuxchata/fido2/CONTRIBUTING.md

 # Contributing to Shark WebAuthn .NET library
-Thank you for your interest in contributing to the **Shark WebAuthn .NET library**.
+Thank you for your interest in contributing to the Shark WebAuthn .NET library.

 This document outlines how to get started, coding conventions, and how to submit issues or changes.